MicrosoftDocs/windows-dev-docs/hub/apps/distribute-through-store/how-to-transition-users-from-your-web-unpackaged-app-to-store-packaged-app.md

 </Extensions>
 ```

-Simply list the [programmatic identifiers](https://learn.microsoft.com/windows/win32/shell/fa-progids?redirectedfrom=MSDN) you want to migrate to and the system will automatically migrate them to your application after installation.
+Simply list the [programmatic identifiers](/windows/win32/shell/fa-progids) to which you want to migrate, and the system will automatically migrate them to your application after installation.